Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzle_engagement/output.md

 **Objective:**
 Solve all space puzzles to successfully navigate the spaceship to the new planet.

-## Puzzle 4: Mystery of the Lost Artifact
+## Puzzle 4: The Mystery of the Lost Artifact

 **Description:**
 Uncover clues scattered around ancient ruins to find the lost artifact.
 Each clue requires logical thinking and pattern recognition.